threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/farming/create_farm.md

 and select `tfgridModule` -> scroll to `farmIdByName(bytes):u32` and search your farm ID based on your farm name.
 Hit the PLUS symbol and you should see your farm ID.

 ![query_farm](img/query_farm_1.jpg)

+## Step 8: look up your farm on the Grid3 Explorer

+There is a new UI explorer available [here](https://explorer.tfchain.dev.threefold.io/)